How Long Should a Person Stay in Treatment?

-For example, a person suffering from heroin or a long-term prescription painkiller addiction generally requires inpatient care, sometimes with medication-based treatment, whereas a person suffering from a short-term marijuana addiction may do well in a more flexible outpatient treatment program.
+For example, a person suffering from heroin or a long-term prescription painkiller addiction generally requires inpatient care, and sometimes treatment medications, whereas a person suffering from a short-term marijuana addiction may do well in a more flexible outpatient treatment program.

 In addition, individuals who have relapsed following shorter stints in rehab may need to stay for a longer period of time the next time around.

 For those clients who can’t stay in treatment as long as necessary due to life commitments, other interventions can be put into place to ease them into the transition period of acclimating to life without drugs or alcohol.
 Sober living facilities or live-in sober escorts are both great options for these individuals.

 Sober living facilities are safe places for recovering people to stay, on a short-term or long-term basis, that provide a buffer from the outside world.
 Much like a treatment facility, there are no environmental triggers, since drugs and alcohol are not allowed on the premises.
 In addition, rules are in place to ensure the facility is safe and supportive of sobriety.
 Individuals who can’t return home because family members are using drugs and alcohol often choose to stay in sober living homes.